awsdocs/amazon-dynamodb-developer-guide/doc_source/ItemCRUDDotNetDocumentAPI.md

             var book = new Document();
             book["Id"] = partitionKey;
-            // List of attribute updates.
+            // A list of attribute updates.
             // The following replaces the existing authors list. book["Authors"] = new List<string> { "Author x", "Author y" };
             book["newAttribute"] = "New Value";